simplydesigner/cpp_examples/README.md

 # C++ examples

-To build press <F1> key in Vim or run the following command:
+To build for macOS press \<F1\> key in Vim or run the following command:

 ```bash
 tools/build.sh